mrts/ask-jira/README.md

                'projects': List available JIRA projects
                'sum_timetracking_for_jql': Sum original estimate, time spent
-                 and time remaining for all issues that match the given JQL query
+                 and time remaining for all issues that match the given JQL query 'transitions': List available JIRA transitions for the given issue

     optional arguments:
       -h, --help  show this help message and exit